-and 4(b) respectively show a normal IV-OCT image and its lumen intensity-enhanced version.
+The lumen segmentation method employed in this study utilized the speckle distribution properties of the image.
+Therefore, a speckle analysis was carried out to determine the type of speckle distribution exhibited by the lumen intensity-enhanced IV-OCT image.
+Figures 4(a) and 4(b) show a normal IV-OCT image and its lumen intensity-enhanced version, respectively.
 The image used here was also a representative model of challenges commonly observed in IV-OCT datasets.
-A lumen region, with residual blood circulation between the 6 and 5 'o' clock position but otherwise, with high-contrast was clearly identifiable in both Fig.4(a) and 4(b).
-A low-contrast lumen, of a side-branch, was also visible in both the images Fig.4(a) and 4(b).
-The image in Fig.4(b) was smoothed with a (2×2) averaging filter and then speckle analysis carried out for selected regions - lumen (\Box), tissue (tissue1, tissue2), low-contrast lumen (), background () and residual blood artefact () markedly shown in Fig.4(b).
-The histogram of pixel intensities at these regions demonstrated that all regions (see, Fig. 4(c) and 4(d)) except the residual blood flow region (see, Fig.4(e)) had a Gaussian distribution.
-From, Fig.4(c) it is also evident that the mean and SD values for the main and the low-contrast lumen regions were different when compared to their respective surrounding regions.
-It should be noted that speckle in OCT images are generally considered to have a Rayleigh type distribution.15 This change in speckle distribution may be attributed to the interpolation method used for constructing such images from the polar-format counterpart.16
+A lumen region, with residual blood circulation between the 6 and 5 o'clock positions but otherwise with high-contrast, was clearly identifiable in both Figs. 4(a) and 4(b).
+A low-contrast lumen of a side-branch was also visible in both images Figs. 4(a) and 4(b).
+The image in Fig. 4(b) was smoothed with a (2×2) averaging filter and then speckle analysis carried out for selected regions-lumen (black square), tissue [tissue 1 and tissue 2 (orange squares)], low-contrast lumen (green square), background (blue square), and residual blood artifacts (red square) markedly shown in Fig. 4(b).
+The histogram of pixel intensities at these regions demonstrated that all regions [see, Figs. 4(c) and 4(d)], except for the residual blood flow region [see Fig. 4(e)] had a Gaussian distribution.
+From Fig. 4(c), it is also evident that the mean and SD values for the main and the low-contrast lumen regions were different when compared to their respective surrounding regions.
+It should be noted that the speckle in OCT images are generally considered to have a Rayleigh-type distribution.15 This change in speckle distribution may be attributed to the interpolation method used for constructing such images from the polar-format counterpart.16

-Statistics based segmentation method can also possibly discriminate lumen areas when the residual blood volume were very close and had similar intensities.
-This was demonstrated by the regions at 6 and 5 'o' clock position of Fig.4(a) and 4(b), where two sets of streaky structures - the outer blood flow and a tissue region jutting into the lumen are present.
-The speckle distribution at the residual blood flow region (see, Fig.4(e)) had a different type of distribution when compared to regions shown in Fig.4(c)) and 4(d).
+A statistics-based segmentation method has the potential to discriminate lumen areas; when the residual blood artifact was very close to the lumen boundary and had similar intensities to the vessel wall.
+This was demonstrated by the regions at the 6 and 5 o'clock positions of Figs. 4(a) and 4(b), where two sets of streaky structures-the outer blood flow and a tissue region jutting into the lumen-are present.
+The speckle distribution at the residual blood flow region [see Fig. 4(e)] had a different type of distribution when compared to regions shown in Figs. 4(c) and 4(d).